argearhart/codeyou-devops-with-aws-final-project-saleor-full/README.md

 Updating readme.md to push - testing github secrets 500 changes and one time it works but then it doesn't 500 more changes just to try to get the other stuff to work.
+When you merge your changes, make sure you're merging the right files!